uio-bmi/compairr/README.md

 many sequences.
 The tool will find the sequences in the two sets that are similar and output a matrix with results.

+CompAIRR assumes that all sequences within each repertoire are distinct, and that the abundance of each sequence is indicated in the `duplicate_count` field in the input file.
+Duplicated sequences, i.e. identical sequences (with the same V and J genes) within the same repertoire, may lead to unexpected results.

 The similar sequences of each repertoire in each set are found by comparing the sequences and their V and J genes.
 The duplicate count of each sequence is taken into account and a matrix is output containing a value for each combination of repertoires in the two sets.
 The value is usually the sum of the products of the duplicate counts of all pairs of sequences in the two repertoires that match.
 If the option `-f` or `--ignore-counts` is specified, the duplicate count information is ignored and all counts are treated as 1.
-Instead of summing the product of the counts, the ratio, min, max, or mean may be used if specified with the `-s` or `--summand` option.
+Instead of summing the product of the counts, the ratio, min, max, or mean may be used if specified with the `-s` or `--score` option.
+The Morisita-Horn index or Jaccard index will be calculated if `MH` or `Jaccard` is specified with the `-s` option.
+These indices can only be computed when d=0.

 The output will be a matrix of values in a tab-separated plain text file.
 Two different formats can be selected.
 In the default format,